 What were your favorite childhood hobbies?
 Whether you spent your summer vacation building model trains, painting imaginative pictures, or dancing around your room, consider taking up a long-lost hobby in your sunset years.
 And what did you fill your free time with before retirement?
 Did you love sewing, cooking, or sketching?
 As a retired adult, you can dedicate more time to becoming even better at your craft.
 Take cooking classes, experiment with a new art medium like pottery, or take up a difficult sewing project.

 With so many creative activities for adults to choose from, you shouldn’t have any problem entertaining yourself during a snowy winter evening or a rainy summer day.
 Happy creating!

 If you’re looking for a new home where you can enjoy your golden years, check out The Shores of Lake Phalen in Maplewood, Minnesota.
-Our facility is surrounded by a wooded setting near two lakes.
-And our community offers apartment-style housing with the atmosphere and elegance of a resort.
+Our community is located in a wooded setting near two lakes, and it offers apartment-style housing with the atmosphere and elegance of a resort.
 Thanks to the team of dedicated staff members, residents enjoy a carefree lifestyle without the common worries of running a household.
 Schedule a tour to explore our community or give us a call at 651-777-7784.
 We look forward to hearing from you!